FluentLenium/FluentLenium/README.md

 ## Hooks

-It's possible add some behavior for any element without changing it's code by using hooks.
+It's possible to add some behavior for any element without changing its code by using hooks.

 FluentLenium is shipped with the ```Wait``` hook.